 Children who have been ill should be kept at home.
 This is in the best interest of their health as well as other class participants and their instructor.
 In order to maintain the integrity of our classes in regards to content and to size, we do not offer make-ups.
 We have found that adding swimmers to classes for make-ups disrupts the rhythm, safety and integrity of the class.
 Please do your best to attend!
 Sorry, no make-ups for illnesses, recitals, vacations, etc. If a class is cancelled by the instructor, the instructor will schedule a make-up lesson before the end of the current program session.
 Not attending a make-up class will not entitle you to a refund or credit, please do your best to attend.

-Yes, however, they will have needed to pay daily admission or have a membership to the facility.
+Yes, however, they will have needed to pay daily admission or have a membership to the facility and the pool must be open for open plunge.
 In the event that a child does pay admission or has a membership and are under 9 years of age, they must also be accompanied by a responsible adult age 14 or older in the water and within arm’s reach at all times.
 If a child is at least 6 years old, they may take a ducky pass swim test.
 If they pass the test they can swim on their own, however a parent does still need to be in pool area.

 Parents are welcome to get in the water with their children if needed to help with keeping children on task.
 However please know that in some circumstances the parent’s presence in the water can be hindrance.
 Instructors will have the final say regarding what is best for their individual classes.